dealii/code-gallery/parallel_in_time/Readme.md

 This directory is for storing further documentation of the code.
 Not much is in this directory right now as most of the documentation is in the Readme or in comments of the source code files.
-Documentation is generated from the Readme and code comments by deal.ii’s documentation process.
+Documentation is generated from the Readme and code comments by deal.II’s documentation process.

 Compiling
 =========

-To compile, you need deal.ii and XBraid to be installed with development headers somewhere on your system.
+To compile, you need deal.II and XBraid to be installed with development headers somewhere on your system.
 Some implementation of MPI such as OpenMPI with development headers must also be installed.
-The source code for deal.ii is available at [deal.ii’s website](https://dealii.org/) and the source code for XBraid is available at [LLNL’s website](https://computation.llnl.gov/projects/parallel-time-integration-multigrid).
+The source code for deal.II is available at [deal.II’s website](https://dealii.org/) and the source code for XBraid is available at [LLNL’s website](https://computation.llnl.gov/projects/parallel-time-integration-multigrid).
 See the documentation of each package for compilation and installation instructions.

 Depending on where they are installed, `parallel_in_time` may need help finding these libraries.
-To find deal.ii, `parallel_in_time` first looks in typical deal.ii install directories followed by one directory up (`../`), two directories up (`../../`), and lastly in the environment variable `DEAL_II_DIR`.
+To find deal.II, `parallel_in_time` first looks in typical deal.II install directories followed by one directory up (`../`), two directories up (`../../`), and lastly in the environment variable `DEAL_II_DIR`.
 In contrast, XBraid currently does not have any default locations to look for and so the environment variable `BRAID_DIR` must be specified.
 For MPI, `parallel_in_time` looks in standard installation folders only, for that reason I recommend you install MPI with your package manager.